JamesEvans582/Learn-Kubernetes-with-me-/README.md

 Firstly Installation.
 You will need to install 3 things.

-.Minikube - minikube quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows (https://minikube.sigs.k8s.io/docs/)
+Minikube - minikube quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows (https://minikube.sigs.k8s.io/docs/)

 And

-.A Container or virtual machine manager, such as: Docker, QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, or VMware Fusion/Workstation
+A Container or virtual machine manager, such as: Docker, QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, or VMware Fusion/Workstation

 And

-.Kubectl - The Kubernetes command-line tool, allowing you to run commands against Kubernetes cluster (https://kubernetes.io/docs/tasks/tools/)
+Kubectl - The Kubernetes command-line tool, allowing you to run commands against Kubernetes cluster (https://kubernetes.io/docs/tasks/tools/)

 You can use these links or terminal - brew install (container) - brew install minikube

 In order to start a cluster we need to begin locally.
 Being a Mac user I have chosen Docker.
 Which is also a great resource as you can pull images from Docker Hub.

-1) In your terminal type | minikube start --driver=docker
+1) In your terminal type -> minikube start --driver=docker

 <img width="831" alt="Screenshot 2023-02-23 at 12 55 16" src="https://user-images.githubusercontent.com/71371405/220913350-3238ccc2-7b6f-4374-a96e-a27f1285e470.png">